 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at June 30, 2021, the Company had a cash and cash equivalents balance of \$279,445 (2020 - \$95,648) and marketable securities of \$4,000,957 (2020 - \$Nil) of to settle current liabilities of \$293,680 (2020 - \$109,088).
+As at June 30, 2022, the Company had a cash and cash equivalents balance of \$201,251 (2021 - \$279,445) and marketable securities of \$4,714,600 (2021 - \$4,000,957) to settle current liabilities of \$119,747 (2021 - \$293,680) excluding the flow-through premium liability.
 The Company's ability to continue operations and fund its exploration property expenditures is dependent on management's ability to secure additional financing.
 Management is continuing to pursue various financing initiatives in order to provide sufficient cash flow to finance operations as well as funding its exploration expenditures.
 The Company's financial liabilities generally have contractual maturities of less than 30 days and are subject to normal trade terms.